Looking for a Tokyo itinerary for 4 days in the Japanese capital? Keep reading to find out what to do for the perfect stay.

 Shinjuku Golden Gai

-Exiting the park head north to Shinjuku Golden Gai, other historic alleyway packed with tiny bars and restaurants.
-They do carry a pretty hefty cover-charge so you might want to not eat or drink here if you’re on a budget, but these alleys are beautiful nonetheless and the handing red lanterns, foliage and traditional signage make for great photos.
+Exiting the park head north to Shinjuku Golden Gai, another historic alleyway packed with tiny bars and restaurants.
+They do carry a pretty hefty cover charge so you might want to not eat or drink here if you’re on a budget, but these alleys are beautiful nonetheless and the handing red lanterns, foliage and traditional signage make for great photos.

 If you’re up for it, from here head to SOJO in Waseda for dinner- one of the best plant-based, healthy restaurants in Tokyo.

 Start your day with a visit to the beautiful Imperial Palace, which is located on the site of a former Edo Castle and is surrounded by beautiful gardens and waterways.

 Book your admission online in advance as well as the newly introduced English speaking tour for which you can apply for here.

 The East Gardens are free all year long and the whole park is extremely pretty, especially during sakura season when the trees turn the riversides pink.